b-shears/Sweater-Weather/README.md

 ## Overview
 Welcome to Sweater Weather!
 This is a RESTful API, built in Ruby on Rails, that helps users plan road trips.
-This app will allow users to see the the forecasted weather at the destination at the time of arrival.
+This app will allow users to see the forecasted weather at the destination at the time of arrival.

 In this service-oriented architecture application, the (theoretical) front-end team will communicate with this back-end application by making API calls.
 Sweater Weather exposes data in a JSON format, allowing users to create a new account (generating a unique API key), log-in, as well as show the travel time and forecasted weather at the destination.